mgryszko/vitamin-rx/README.md

 ## Further extensions

-I played a bit with pausing an interval `Observable`, but finally I didn't make the code "production" ready.
-You can find the sketch of the solution on [Stack Overflow](http://stackoverflow.com/questions/35782767/how-can-an-observable-be-paused-without-loosing-the-items-emitted).
+I played a bit with pausing an interval `Observable`.
+I followed the solution from [Stack Overflow](http://stackoverflow.com/questions/35782767/how-can-an-observable-be-paused-without-loosing-the-items-emitted).
+You can find the code in the `pause-resume` branch.

+What I didn't like was the interaction with the console via the `System.in`.
+Each command (for pausing, resuming and quit) must be confirmed with a press of enter.
+I didn't find a solution that allowed the direct binding of keys (like space or enter) to actions without emitting anything to the console.